BranchMetrics/android-branch-deep-linking-attribution/README.md

 </activity>
 ```
 ### Configure your AndroidManifest.xml
-**1. Provide interenet permission.
+**1. Provide internet permission.
 Branch SDK need internet access to talk to Branch APIs.**

 **2. Specify a versionName attribute in the manifest for Branch to identify the application version.**

-**3. Add your branch key to your project.**
+**3. Add your Branch key to your project.**

-After you register your app, your branch key can be retrieved on the [Settings](https://dashboard.branch.io/#/settings) page of the dashboard.
-Now you need to add it (them, if you want to do it for both your live and test apps) to your project.
-Add brach key as a meta data in your mainifest.
+After you register your app, your Branch key can be retrieved on the [Settings](https://dashboard.branch.io/#/settings) page of the dashboard.
+Add it (them, if you want to do it for both your live and test apps) to your project's manifest file as a meta data.

  Edit your manifest file to have the above items
 ```xml